Toggle: English / Spanish

 Exams and Tests

 The health care provider will examine the eye and ask about the symptoms.

 Antibiotics are given by mouth, by shots, or through a vein (intravenously; IV) to help fight the infection.

 Periorbital cellulitis almost always improves with treatment.
 In rare cases, the infection spreads into the eye socket, the tissues that surround the eye, and the eyeball itself.
 This infection is called orbital cellulitis.

 When to Contact a Medical Professional

-Olitsky SE, Hug D, Plummer LS, Stass-Isern M. Orbital infections.
-In: Kliegman RM, Stanton BF, St. Geme JW III, et al., eds.
+Olitsky SE, Hug D, Plummer LS, Stahl ED, Ariss MM, Lindquist TP.
+Orbital infections.
+In: Kliegman RM, Stanton BF, St Geme JW III, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa: Elsevier Saunders; 2011:chap 626.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 634.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.